Respirology journal covers

 Article 6

-6.1 There shall be Scientific and Clinical Assemblies in the following fields of respiratory medicine:
+6.1 There are Assemblies in the following scientific and clinical fields of respiratory medicine:

 • Clinical Respiratory Medicine